Install Plone with Cookieplone#

-This chapter describes how you can create a web application using the latest development release version of Plone with Volto 18 or later for the frontend, while having full control over its development and deployment.
+This chapter describes how you can create a web application using Cookieplone.
+Cookieplone is the recommended way to create a Plone project.
+It also includes tools for development and deployment.

 See also